DarkflameUniverse/DarkflameServer/README.md

 Initial setup can vary drastically based on which operating system or distribution you are running; there are instructions out there for most setups, follow those and come back here when you have a database up and running.
 * Create a database for Darkflame Universe to use
-* Use the command `./MasterServer -m` to automatically run them.

 **Configuration**

 After the server has been built there should be four `ini` files in the build director: `authconfig.ini`, `chatconfig.ini`, `masterconfig.ini`, and `worldconfig.ini`.
 Go through them and fill in the database credentials and configure other settings if necessary.

+**Initialization and Migrations**

+Use the command `./MasterServer -m` to automatically initialize the database and run any migrations.

 **Verify**